Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-Android-SDK.md

 `fun setTorchMode(torch: Boolean): Boolean`

 Attempts to toggle the torch (flashlight) on or off as appropriate.
 Returns the resulting torch mode.
+It also updates the exposure to its corresponding value.

 `fun dropComplexity(): Boolean`

-Attempts to drop the computational complexity by reducing the frame rate.
-If frame rate cannot be reduced, dropping the resolution will be attempted.
-This may be called if frame drop is non-compliant, i.e, exceeds 10% in a 1 second period.
+Attempts to drop the computational complexity by reducing the frame resolution.
+If frame resolution cannot be reduced, dropping the frame rate will be attempted.
+This may be called if frame drop is non-compliant, i.e, exceeds 5% in a 1 second period at less than 28FPS.

+`fun handleOverExposure()`

+Attempts to reduce the exposure of the image by changing the sensor exposure time and the sensor sensitivity.
+This may be called if exposure is non-compliant, i.e, at least 30 frames are over-exposed.

 ### `RGBAnalyzer`